 Compared to many other European destinations, tour prices are very reasonable as shown in the following examples.

-A full day sailing trip from Herceg Novi through the Bay of Kotor stopping at the Lady on the Rock Church, Kotor and the Old Town and Perast including a full lunch and refreshments – €20pp.
+A sailing transfer from Herceg Novi through the Bay of Kotor stopping at the Lady on the Rock Church, Kotor and the Old Town and Perast including a full lunch and refreshments starts at around €20pp.

-A half day private boat hire for up to 4 people with skipper including a tour of bays surrounding the entrance of the Boka Bay, Mamula Island and swimming at the Blue Grotto €60 for the entire boat.
+A 3-hour small private boat hire for up to four people with a skipper including a tour of bays surrounding the entrance of the Boka Bay, Mamula Island and swimming at the Blue Grotto starts at €60 for the entire boat.
 This includes a visit to some very cool abandoned submarine bays hidden in the mountains.

 Buses depart regularly from Dubrovnik stopping at all the major towns all the way to Bar.
 Check Bus Croatia for times and prices.